1317786/Wireshark-Lab/README.md

 <h2>Description</h2>
-In this project, we will be creating a Python script designed to crack MD5 hashes.
-The focus will be on developing a script that can take an MD5 hash input and employ a list of potential plaintext passwords to uncover the original text.
-This practical exercise serves as an excellent introduction to the vulnerabilities of MD5 hashes and the techniques used for their decryption. <br />
+In this project, we will be exploring how to use Wireshark for sniffing and analyzing network traffic.
+The goal is to understand the flow of data over unsecured protocols such as FTP and HTTP, which can expose usernames and passwords in plain text.
+This exercise offers a comprehensive introduction to the basics of network monitoring and packet analysis, demonstrating how easily sensitive information can be intercepted if not properly secured.
+This setup provides a practical insight into the importance of encryption and secure communication protocols in protecting data integrity and privacy. <br />

 <h2>Languages and Utilities Used</h2>